Dedenyoka/TurkanaConflict/README.md

 - This gap in coverage can influence public and policy perception.

 ## 🚀 What's Next?
-📊 Interactive Dashboard with filters by location, time, and event type.

-🌐 Predictive model to predict violence escalation.

 🤝 Merge with external datasets (drought, elections, aid interventions) to understand root causes.